-We often see claimants who face the loss of their benefits simply give up and accept a denial, daunted by the thought of protracted litigation.
-While litigation may sometimes be the most advisable way to get benefits, and possibly punitive damages, there are other avenues to explore, advisably with the help of an attorney, that can end in your retaining at least some of the benefits you stand to lose completely when an insurance company denies your claim.
+We often see claimants who face the loss of their disability benefits simply give up and accept a denial, daunted by the thought of protracted litigation.
+While litigation may sometimes be the most advisable way to get benefits, and possibly punitive damages, there are other avenues to explore, advisably with the help of a disability insurance attorney, that can end in your retaining at least some of the disability benefits you stand to lose completely when an insurance company denies your disability claim.

 Foreign residency limitations benefit disability insurance companies in several ways.
 By requiring you to remain mostly in the country while receiving benefits, these limitations simplify the payment process and reduce the possibility that insurers will need to communicate with doctors in other countries to manage your claim.
 They also make it easier for insurance companies to schedule field interviews and conduct surveillance of you to find out if you have done something that could be interpreted as inconsistent with your claim.

 While these limitations are not included in every disability insurance policy, it is important to check if your policy—or a policy you are considering purchasing—contains a foreign residency limitation, because it could limit your ability to collect benefits later on.